3D cell culture: Criticisms

-The past decade has witnessed substantial endeavors aimed at advancing three-dimensional (3D) in-vitro cell culture models to better emulate in-vivo physiological conditions.
-The intrinsic advantages of 3D cell culture lie in its ability to represent cellular interactions akin to those in-vivo.
-When appropriately validated, 3D cell culture models can serve as a pivotal intermediary, bridging the gap between conventional 2D cell culture models and in-vivo animal models.
-This review endeavors to offer a comprehensive overview of the challenges associated with the sensitivity of biomarkers employed in detecting DILI during drug development.
-Additionally, it explores the potential of 3D cell culture models to address the existing gaps in the current paradigm, offering a promising avenue for more accurate toxicity assessments.

 There are also problems using spheroids as a model for cancerous tissue.
 Although beneficial for 3D tissue culture, tumor spheroids have been criticized for being challenging or impossible to "manipulate gradients of soluble molecules in [3D spheroid] constructs, and to characterize cells in these complex gradients", unlike the paper-supported 3D cell culture for tissue-based bioassays explored by Ratmir et al. Further challenges associated with complex 3D cell culture techniques include: imaging due to large scaffold sizes and incompatibility with many fluorescence microscopes, flow cytometry because it requires the dissociation of spheroids into a single-cell suspension, and the automation of liquid handling.

-2D models cannot study cell-cell and cell-matrix interactions.
-As a result of the scarcity of preclinical models relevant to 2D cultures, 3D culture provides a pathophysiological microenvironment and has the potential to play a role in cancer drug discovery.

 Tissue engineering requires 3D cellular scaffolds.
 As biomaterials, various natural and synthetic polymer hydrogels have been used by scientists to design 3D scaffolds.
 Since this barrier is a structure that mimics the natural ECM microenvironment, synthetic scaffolds may be more useful for studying specific tumorigenic steps.
 Finally, it is suggested that the most suitable three-dimensional models should be carefully selected according to specific targets.